jojo61/vdr-plugin-softhdcuvid/README.md

 	Selects audio output module and device.
 	""		to disable audio output
-	/...		to use oss audio module (if compiled with oss support)
-	other		to use alsa audio module (if compiled with alsa support)
+	other		to use ALSA audio module

 SVDRP:
 ------